nubenetes/confluence6-atlassian/README.md

 ## Installation Fails When Attempting to Install Database
 - See [Configuring HAProxy Timeouts with Route Annotations](#configuring-haproxy-timeouts-with-route-annotations).
 - https://community.atlassian.com/t5/Confluence-questions/Using-a-Docker-instance-of-Confluence-Installation-Fails-When/qaq-p/731543
-## Confluence will not start up because the build number in the home directory doesn't match the build number in the database, after upgrade
+## Confluence will not start up because the build number in the home directory does not match the build number in the database after upgrade
 - Scope: Confluence 6 container is connected via JDBC URL to an external PostgreSQL database containing data of Confluence 5.x (modifying the file $CONFLUENCE_HOME/confluence.cfg.xml saved in a Persistent Volume Claim).
 This is the procedure to follow when upgrading the database schema during a Confluence migration from release 5.x to release 6.x.
 - Error:
     - Confluence had problems starting up: This page is for Confluence administrators.
 If you're seeing this page, your Confluence administrator is probably working to restore the service.